-The site survey is the foundation of every physical security installation or refresh.
+The site survey is the foundation of every physical security system installation or refresh.
 But the typical process is burdened down with manual processes, communication misunderstandings, expertise gaps, and a lack of precision.
-To help organizations and system integrators evolve their site survey process, we’ve compiled a best practices checklist for effective site walk preparation and execution.
+To help campus and corporate security leaders and system integrators evolve their physical security site survey process, we’ve compiled a best practices checklist for effective site walk preparation and execution.
 Read on to learn about the elements included in the checklist and to download your free copy

 Why Is a Site Survey Important?

-The site survey is an information and assessment process typically needed for a few reasons 1) to document an existing security system, 2) to plan and budget for a new system or incremental add-ons, 3) to plan how new technology can improve a security posture.
+The site survey is an information and security assessment process typically needed for a few reasons 1) to document an existing security system, 2) to plan and budget for a new system design or incremental security measures, 3) to plan how new technology can improve a security posture.
 The outcome of a high-quality site survey can turn into: